 The "500 Rule" was a rough guide (for 35 mm film) about maximum allowable exposure time of star photographs due to trails when camera is on a fixed tripod.
 It says the maximum star exposure time (without excessive rotation trail due to a fixed mount) is the "Rule" number / focal length (for example, 500 Rule / 20 mm lens = 25 seconds maximum time).
 It does ignore some factors, like sensor size or pixel size.

 This calculator offers other more specific goal-oriented methods to examine the trailing problem, and offering visibility of the situation.
-We can compute the time that limits the star trail length to a specific length in pixels, or to a specific multiple of the standard Circle Of Confusion (the Depth of Field CoC guide of blurriness).
+We can compute the time that limits the star trail length to a specific length in digital pixels, and for film or digital, to a specific multiple of the Circle Of Confusion (the standard Depth of Field CoC guide of blurriness).
 Stars actually are point sources, so comparing to this existing standard for blurriness is very reasonable.
-However, any method involves a very big trade-off between enough exposure time for the stars, or less exposure time to reduce the Earth's motion blur.
+However, any method involves a very big trade-off between enough exposure time for the stars, or less exposure time to reduce the Earth's motion blur (on a fixed mount).

 The "(500): 333" Rule nomenclature used here is "(full frame): cropped" Rule (only shown with cropped sensors).
 Cropped sensors complicate the "Rule".
 This is an attempt to show rules for both sensors to clarify which is meant.
-If it shows (500):333, then it's a 333 Rule for your selected cropped sensor, or would be a 500 Rule result for a full frame sensor.
+If it shows (500):333, then it's a 333 Rule that was adjusted for your selected cropped sensor (500 / 1.5 crop = 333), or it would be a 500 Rule result for a full frame sensor.
 "Full frame" conventionally means the standard 35 mm film size comparison.
 If selecting a full frame sensor here, this conversion part is not shown.
 If you specified a Rule, then that is what you get, but both versions are shown, trying to be clear.

 But the "Rule" is just one choice here, you can instead just use one of the three other option methods offered (seconds or pixels or X CoC), which have a more defined goal, and do not use a "Rule" as input (they will also show the computed Rule number, and also the 500 Rule result).

-Sidereal rate is implemented, which is the precise rate of stars, but it's only 0.27% different than Solar clock rate, more important over many minutes, but which difference will have little effect on short fixed mount exposures like 30 seconds.
+Sidereal rate is implemented, which is the precise rate of the stars, but it's only 0.27% different than Solar clock rate.
+This difference is important over many minutes, but it will have little effect on short fixed mount exposures like 30 seconds.
 Solar days are 86400 seconds for 360 degrees.
-Sidereal days are 86164.1 seconds for 360 degrees, or 360.98 degrees in 86400 seconds.
-So don't expect sidereal to make a difference in 30 seconds.
-Lunar rate is a bit slower, about 2.4% less than sidereal, losing about 1/2 degree per hour against the stars (13 degrees per day, 27.3 days per sidereal revolution).
-But the moon is lighted by direct sunlight, and does not need long exposures like even 1 second.
+Sidereal days are 86164.1 seconds for 360 degrees.
+Sidereal rate is the precise number, but it won't make a noticeable difference in 30 seconds.
+Solar time is appropriate for the Sun, and Lunar for the Moon.
+Lunar rate is slower, about 2.4% less than sidereal, losing about 1/2 degree per hour against the stars (13 degrees per day, 27.3 days per sidereal revolution).
+However the moon is lighted by direct sunlight, and does not need long exposures like even 1 second.

-Declination of 0° computes the maximum length blur which occurs at the celestial equator, and so 0° declination is suggested as a general case to include the entire frame view.
-Lens Field of View angle is shown, and can be quite wide for a wide angle lens.
-Rotation blur is technically zero at the pole at 90° declination (stars rotate around the pole, which is approx 0.7° from the North star Polaris).
-Plus and minus declination compute the same numbers.
-The overhead directly above our head is celestial declination equal to our Earth latitude.
+Stellar Declination of 0° computes the maximum length blur which occurs at the celestial equator, and so 0° declination is suggested as a general case to include the entire frame view.
+The Field of View angle is shown, and can be quite wide for a wide angle lens.
+Rotation blur is technically zero at the pole at 90° declination (stars rotate around the pole, which is approximately 0.7° from the North star Polaris).
+Plus and minus declination compute the same blur numbers, from either pole.
+Directly above our head is celestial declination equal to our Earth latitude.
 Technically, star rates right at the horizon are also affected by angular refraction, which varies.

-The modes Seconds and Rule must use the specified seconds, and blur trail changes accordingly, with rotation or declination.
+The modes Seconds and Rule must use the specified seconds, so the blur trail varies accordingly.

-The modes Pixels and X CoC must hold at the specified blur length, and computed seconds vary.
+The modes Pixels and X CoC must hold at the specified blur length, and so these computed seconds will vary.

-Arcseconds per pixel and pixels per degree and can aid stellar angular measurements from the photo.
-But note the method is limited to spans of "small angles", not more than about 10° (but even 15° is still pretty close).
+Arcseconds per pixel and pixels per degree and can aid stellar angular measurements from the photo image.
+But note the method is limited to spans of "small angles", not more than about 10 degrees (but even 15° is still pretty close).
 Telescopes and even 200 mm telephotos only see a small angle, but wide angle lenses see much more.
-The "flat" dimension in mm or pixels is the tangent of the angle, and tangent is NOT a linear function for larger angles.
-This method is astronomy's plate scale (stellar arc-seconds per flat plate mm) which measures small angles on flat plates.
-This dimensional property works to compute Small angles on any images that are not resampled, if you can enter the sensor and focal length properties used then.
+The "flat" dimension in mm or pixels (in an image) is the tangent of the angle, and tangent is NOT a linear function for larger angles.
+This method is astronomy's plate scale (stellar arc-seconds per flat plate mm) which measures small angles on flat plates (60 arcseconds per arcminute, 60 arcminutes per arcdegree) This dimensional property works to compute Small angles on any images that are not cropped or resampled, if you can enter the sensor and focal length properties used then.

 Measuring the blur trail:

 This image is a 100% crop from it.
-Calculating for 20 seconds (35.9 mm sensor width, 7360 pixels width, 1x crop factor), the result is 59.4 pixels of trail (if 99.6% length at 5.4° declination).
-Computing zero degrees would seem a better general case for the entire field of view which often includes zero declination.
+Calculating for 20 seconds (35.9 mm sensor width, 7360 pixels width, 1x crop factor), the result is 59.5 pixels of trail (if 99.6% length at 5.4° declination).
+Computing zero degrees would seem a better general case for the entire field of view which can often include zero declination.

 When this image is rotated 27° (to be horizontal), and enlarged to about 800% to see the pixels, I count a trail to be about 69x10 pixels (a tight marquee crop shows the count, or you can actually crop it and examine resulting size).
 But don't count the entire trail.
-Star blobs are round, so if the width of the line is 10 pixels (focus?), the additional blur trail of a round star is 69-10 = 59 pixels extension which agrees with the calculation.
-This addition is what is calculated.
-Counting is a bit arbitrary, there's always a couple of neighboring pixels and aliasing, etc., more or less.
+Star blobs are round, so if the width of the trail line is 10 pixels, the additional blur trail of a round star is 69-10 = 59 pixels extension which agrees with the calculation.
+This path addition is what is calculated.
+Counting pixels is a bit arbitrary, due to focus, and image aliasing, and the sensor exposes three Bayer pixels for every image RGB pixel.
+There's always a few more neighboring pixels, but the addition due to rotation is what is calculated.

 Turn VR Off on the tripod.
 VR (Vibration Reduction) is Nikon's image stabilization method.
 Not intended for tripods, and worse, in very dark conditions, VR can cause a visible red streak seen in the star image.
-This is a Nikon D800 and 70-200 mm VR lens at 200 mm.
-It took me a little while to figure out what it was.
+Image stabilization may help to correct camera shake, but can have no effect on subject motion.
+This is Andromeda with a Nikon D800 and 70-200 mm VR lens at 200 mm f/2.8 and 30 seconds.

 Of course, camera settings for stars are:

 Manual focus.
-Actually seeing most stars in the viewfinder is difficult or impossible.
+Actually seeing stars in the viewfinder is difficult or impossible.
 Old lenses had mechanical stops so they could not be turned past infinity, but many/most newer lenses will go past infinity, so rotating it until it stops is probably no longer useful.
 Setting the focus first to the middle of the infinity mark is not a bad try.
 Be aware that the least touch later can change it, and zooming often changes focus, so check focus in your actual photo results often by zooming in greatly on the last LCD preview result.
+A piece of masking tape on the lens to hold the focus ring is helpful.

-Live View Mode can help manual focus.
+Live View Mode can allow manual focus.
 Pick a bright star or planet to be in your field, and then zoom in on the rear Live View LCD preview to magnify it greatly in Live View.
 You are using high ISO and a lens very near wide open.
 You might see some stars then, which is great, focus to make them be the smallest brightest spots.
 Or nothing may show at all, a blank black screen, but when you slowly move focus past the right point, a star might appear, and then suddenly disappear.
 This can be very touchy.
 If as you move focus, if you see a bright dot momentarily appear, go back and look for it, very slowly.
-When you can see the bright ones, that's close, but manually focus for the smallest but brightest dot made by the star.
+You may have to re-aim to another brighter star to focus, and then move it back where you want it.
+When you can see the stars, that's close, but manually focus for the smallest but brightest dot made by the star.
 This sounds harder than it is, you just have to understand the plan.

 There's a rule of thumb for Milky Way photography called the 500 Rule.
 This idea from 35 mm film days says 500 / focal length = seconds is the maximum exposure time still retaining sharp round stars (if using a fixed mount).
 But sensor size also affects magnification, and for a cropped sensor, this rule is 500 / (focal length x crop factor).
-However, this does not take megapixels into account, and more megapixels will show more pixels of trail.
+However, this does not take megapixels into account, and more megapixels will show more pixels of trail, but Not more mm of trail length.
 The 500 Rule is intended to be a compromise of the most exposure time vs. the least blur trail size, and typically Rule values from 400 to 600 are tried.

 Why would we use one Rule vs another?
 For image quality of course, to be less affected by the blur trails caused by the Earth's rotation when camera is on a fixed mount.
 The purpose of this calculator is to give a reasonable expectation about what to expect from the blur trails.
 How many pixels long are the trails?
 However, it's a serious trade-off, because stars require quite a few seconds of exposure, and the Earth does rotate.